Reconstructive Surgery

 • Pina & Insurance

-What to Expect After Reconstructive Surgery
+Recovery After Reconstructive Surgery

 • Week 1-2: You may need to use crutches or a brace to protect the joint while it begins to heal.
 Physical therapy will likely begin within the first week to help regain range of motion and reduce swelling.